Student-centric advice and objective recommendations

 6. Work on your resume

 Resumes may seem intuitive, but there is a precise art to crafting one that communicates your assets concisely and effectively.
-You’ll want to consult someone for help with your resume to help you get a feel for them.
-Whether this is a career counselor or a friend or family member with experience with resumes and job applications, this can be very helpful.
+You’ll want to consult someone for help with your resume, whether this is a career counselor, a friend, or family member.
+Advice from the career services available to alumni from your college can be very helpful as well.

 7. Pursue additional qualifications

 Earning a bachelor’s degree is a remarkable requirement, and it’s worth taking a moment to pat yourself on the back for having completed it.
-Although many students are able to land a job from their undergraduate degree, sometimes it can prove difficult.
+Although many students are able to land a job from their undergraduate degree, sometimes it can prove difficult depending on the major.
 Earning an additional certification can help you stand out from the crowd and land that first job.

 Perhaps our most important piece of advice is to keep your chin up!
 Remember that if you can’t find a job after college, you’re not alone.
 Finding a job after college can be difficult and take a lot of time.
-You may think that you are receiving an abnormal number of rejections, but you’re not.
-In fact, a 2021 study by Zippia found that on average, it took applicants 100 to 200 applications to receive one job offer.
-Remember, all it takes is one job offer to end your search and get you started with your career.
-Once you begin building experience, it will only get easier and easier to find new jobs.
+Remember, all it takes is one job offer to end your search and launch your career.
+Once you begin building experience, it will only get easier and easier to find new jobs!

 Related: What are the fastest growing careers?